getkyo/kyo/README.md

 object MyApp extends App {
   // Only return pending `Fibers`, `Resources`, `Consoles` and `Tries`.
-  // Handle other effects like `Options` before returning.
-  // The produced value can be of any type and is automatically
-  // printed to the console.
-  def run: String > (Fibers with Resources with Consoles with Tries) =
+  // Handle other effects like `Options` before returning. def run: String > (Fibers with Resources with Consoles with Tries) =
     for {
-      _ <- Consoles.println("Starting the app...")
+      _ <- Consoles.println(s"Main args: $args")
       currentTime <- Clocks.now
       _ <- Consoles.println(s"Current time is: $currentTime")
       randomNumber <- Randoms.nextInt(100)
       _ <- Consoles.println(s"Generated random number: $randomNumber")
     } yield {
+      // The produced value can be of any type and is
+      // automatically printed to the console.
       "example"
     }
 }